Documentation Index

 - Click Create and select S3 as the source type.

-- Enter your AWS credentials, AWS region, and bucket name.
+- Enter the AWS region and bucket name.

 - Configure a collection name and optional path prefix to limit which keys can be synced.